Home Box Office, Inc.: Home video

+In August 1986, Cannon Films acquired Thorn EMI's interest in Thorn EMI/HBO Video, inherited from Thorn EMI Screen Entertainment, which Time Inc. subsequently renamed HBO/Cannon Video.
+Under Cannon's part-ownership, the strategy established by Thorn EMI continued; HBO/Cannon struck deals with Kings Road Entertainment, fellow Time, Inc. property Sports Illustrated, and De Laurentiis Entertainment Group for video rights to theatrical films (and, in SI's case, direct-to-video product).
+Ironically, however, very few Cannon films were released by HBO/Cannon, due in part to other deals Cannon had previously made with MGM/UA Home Video and Media Home Entertainment.

-On December 17, 1986, HBO/Cannon paid Carolco Pictures $43 million to return two films, Angel Heart and Extreme Prejudice, to the production company, which then relicensed the home video rights to International Video Entertainment, a firm in which Carolco had a controlling interest.
-In late December 1986, as many as 23 films on the Cannon side of the video label, such as Masters of the Universe and Surrender, were bought back by Cannon, which then re-licensed them to Warner Home Video, as part of a $75 million agreement it made using loans funded by financer Alan Bond.
+HBO/Cannon also ran into issues with Cannon's rival Carolco Pictures; when the latter company, who had previously released certain titles via Thorn EMI/HBO, acquired a major stake in rival independent video company International Video Entertainment, HBO/Cannon paid $43 million to return two films, Angel Heart and Extreme Prejudice, to Carolco, which then relicensed the home video rights to IVE.
+Additional issues arose when multiple Cannon titles intended for release through HBO/Cannon, such as Masters of the Universe and Surrender, were bought back by Cannon, which then re-licensed them to Warner Home Video, as part of a $75 million agreement it made using loans funded by financer Alan Bond.

 HBO acquired Cannon's interest in the venture in April 1987, amid financial losses incurred by the film studio after an unsuccessful attempt at releasing a series of larger budget films that floundered in box office revenue; the unit was subsequently renamed HBO Video.
-On April 22, 1987, HBO fed its own video pipeline with at least eight films resulting from a five-year co-production agreement with producer ITC Entertainment, in an overall package worth $55 million, with budgets on each film surpassing $4.5 million, and domestic home video rights to the titles going to a partner producing the particular program.
-This gave HBO all pay cable rights to each of the eight films in the U.S., and ITC all foreign and free TV rights to the films.

-The following week, on April 29, 1987, HBO Video decided to push rental releases to increase the wholesale action, which included the Three for the Money rental-driven campaign to promote the June release of Hannah and Her Sisters, the July release of Something Wild and the August release of Three Amigos.
-HBO spent $2 million on the campaign, including $1 million in TV to support the $89.95 titles.
-That year, the company entered into a complicated deal to distribute video editions of two of the most popular Hemdale Film Corporation titles from 1986, including Hoosiers and Platoon.
+HBO began taking action to ensure that their video arm would continue to have fresh product, such as an eight film co-production deal with ITC Entertainment, which gave HBO all pay cable and video rights (while ITC retained all foreign and free-to-air TV rights to the films), and promotional deals designed to push rental releases.
+Also that year, the company entered into a deal to distribute on video two popular Hemdale Film Corporation titles from 1986, Hoosiers and Platoon.
 The company was subsequently sued by Vestron Video for allegedly breaching an existing contract that the firm had with Hemdale regarding those films; a judge eventually ordered HBO to recall all rental video cassettes of Hoosiers that had been on the market since September 1987.
+A settlement was ultimately reached that allowed HBO to offer video cassettes of the contested films for the first half of 1988, after which the rights reverted to Vestron.